 Adorable “Leaf Sheep” Sea Slugs Look like Cartoon Lambs

-If you thought last week's sea bunnies were cute, here's one more underwater treasure that will make you say “aww!”
-Costasiella kuroshimae (also referred to as “leaf sheep” and “Shaun the sheep”) is a species of sacoglossan sea slug whose beady eyes and flat face make it look like an adorable cartoon sheep.
+If you thought sea bunnies were cute, here’s a different species of sea slug that will make you say “aww!”
+Costasiella kuroshimae (common names including “leaf sheep” and “Shaun the sheep”) is a gastropod species of sacoglossan sea slug whose beady eyes and flat face make it look like an adorable cartoon sheep.
 Add some droopy feelers and a phosphorescent, leaf-like body, and this little darling may just be the loveliest slug in the ocean!

-Costasiella kuroshimae, which can grow up to 5 millimeters in length, can be found near Japan, Indonesia, and the Philippines.
-They graze on green algae, and use the chloroplasts from their food to manufacture their own energy in a process called kleptoplasty.
+Costasiella kuroshimae can grow up to 5 millimeters in length and can be found in marine habitats near Japan, Indonesia, and the Philippines.
+They dwell in shallow waters in coral reef ecosystems.
+They live, lay their eggs, feed on green algae, and use the chloroplasts from their food to manufacture their own energy in a process called kleptoplasty.
+Unlike snails, the creature uses its radula to pierce and suck out the chloroplasts from algae.
 One of the only non-plant organisms in the world that can perform photosynthesis, leaf sheep can survive up to a few months on the energy produced from kleptoplasty.

 The Costasiella kuroshimae (aka Leaf Sheep) is a type of sea slug that looks exactly like a cartoon sheep.